florentpoujol/Daneel/readme.md

     GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.

-### Daneel's data types
+### Data types

-The function `Daneel.Debug.GetType(object)` is an extension of `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion
+The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion

 ### Stack Trace